-Noah Centineo's Quotes About His Past Drug Use Are A Lot To Take In
+Noah Opened Up About His Past Drug Use & It's A Lot To Take In

 People all over the world instantly fell in love with Noah Centineo after the 2018 release of Netflix's rom-com To All The Boys I've Loved Before.
 He quickly became the internet's boyfriend thanks to his infectious smile and larger-than-life personality, but what many didn't know was Centineo's past wasn't as picture-perfect as his onscreen persona may suggest.
 Centineo has been sober for the past few years, but is now opening up about his experience with substance use in a candid interview with Harper's Bazaar.
 Noah Centineo's quotes about his past drug use are a lot to take in for fans.